-Upon arrival to Playland, Catherine uses a mannequin to pay the entrance fee.
-The automated mannequin proceeds to throw coins at the entrance booth attendant, but the worker flinches before the coins are thrown at him.
+Upon arrival at Playland, Catherine uses a mannequin to pay the entrance fee.
+The automated mannequin proceeds to throw coins at the entrance-booth attendant.
+The worker flinches before the coins are thrown at him.
 See more »

 Was this review helpful to you?